La Salle University Online NP Programs

 International students must submit an application, English language translations of all official transcripts and secondary school reports from all high schools attended, copies of all qualifying exams taken throughout secondary school, a completed school counselor recommendation and school report form found within the common application, an additional academic letter of recommendation from a teacher, counselor or school administrator, a personal essay or statement, and proof of English proficiency.
 Given the complexity of the application process common for international students, such applicants are strongly recommended to consult with personnel within La Salle University’s International Student Admissions section.

-MSN Curriculum: The AGPCNP and FNP MSN programs both require completing a common set of courses.
+MSN Curriculum: The AGPCNP, FNP, and PMHNP MSN programs all require completing a common set of courses.
 These include core courses, advanced core courses, concentration/theory courses, and field/clinical courses.
-Both degree tracks also feature elective courses.
-The core and APRN core coursework requirements are the same for both degree programs.
-The programs differ in the total number of credits required for concentration and field study/clinical courses and the particular focus of the content dictated by which track students choose.
+All degree tracks also feature elective courses.

-Online Experience: La Salle University offers its MSN degree programs using an online learning system designed to accommodate the needs of busy nursing professionals.
+Online Experience: La Salle University offers its MSN and post-master’s degree programs using an online learning system designed to accommodate the needs of busy nursing professionals.
 This learning delivery model helps students integrate new knowledge and skills more easily into their current work compared to programs that require students to attend a strictly on-campus program.

-On-Site Requirements: Both MSN programs feature a clinical training experience that requires students to complete on-site learning at their clinical placement site.
+On-Site Requirements: Both MSN and post-master’s programs feature a clinical training experience that requires students to complete on-site learning at their clinical placement site.
 Out-of-state students should contact La Salle University to clearly understand the process for securing a local clinical experience that will fulfill this aspect of the degree program requirements.

 La Salle University offers numerous options to help students of all backgrounds succeed in pursuing higher education.
 To that end, La Salle offers financial aid resources, including scholarships, grants, federal and alternative loans, and tuition exchange.
 All students eligible for financial aid will receive some form of aid.
 Students should contact La Salle University Student Financial Services for information about financial aid and assistance in applying for aid.